Anti- Slavery and Human Trafficking Statement for FY2025

 4. Looking Forward

 “Creating inclusive workplaces where diversity is respected and all employees can thrive and contribute with a future-oriented mindset” is one of the Group’s materiality issues.
 As a specific measure focused on respect for human rights, the Group is “respecting diversity and promoting more flexible ways of working.”
-In 2025, the Group will continue efforts to raise human rights awareness across the organization and implement human rights training to cultivate an open corporate culture that respects diverse values and prevents human rights violations, including slavery and human trafficking.
-At the same time, the Group will inform and promote awareness of the Noritsu Koki Group Procurement Guidelines established in 2024 among its business partners, consider and implement measures to mitigate and avoid human rights risks within its supply chains including slavery and human trafficking identified through investigation using the guidelines based SAQ.
+In 2026, we will continue our efforts to raise human rights awareness across the organization and implement human rights training to cultivate an open corporate culture that respects diverse values and prevents human rights violations, including slavery and human trafficking.
+Additionally, we will work to make sure that the Noritsu Koki Group Procurement Guidelines are communicated to and agreed by our new business partners and conduct risk assessments using the SAQ before starting businesses.
+At the same time, for our existing business partners, we will confirm their compliance status using the SAQ and other means on a regular basis.
+If issues are identified, we will request the relevant business partner take corrective action to address the issue.
+Through these efforts, we are confident in our ability to identify and address any human rights risks within our supply chains, including slavery and human trafficking, and to implement appropriate measures to prevent, mitigate and eliminate such practices.

 This statement was approved by a director delegated by the Company Board of Directors.